MayurdhvajsinhJadeja/DevLipi/README.md

 # DevLipi

-Introducing DevLipi – the whimsical wonderland of coding crafted with a sprinkle of Sanskrit-inspired syntax.
+Introducing DevLipi – – a programming language in Sanskrit inspired syntax 🕉️.
 DevLipi is crafted with a backend powered by JavaScript, ensuring a robust foundation.
 It functions as a interpreted language, allowing step-by-step code execution.
 The development of DevLipi centers around three key components: Lexer, Parser, and Interpreter.
 These components work in harmony to process and execute the DevLipi code.

 ## Lexer: